-Peru is one of the most biodiverse locations in the world, which means that it is home to an incredible number of creatures big and small.
-We could never hope to go over them all, so instead we’ll focus on a selection of the cutest, cuddliest, most adorable animals you might come across on your trip to Peru.
+Peru is one of the most biodiverse locations in the world which means that it’s home to a number of creatures big and small.
+We could never hope to go over all of them.
+There are just too many!
+Instead we’ll focus on some of the cutest and most adorable animals you might come across on your trip to Peru.

 Andean Mountain Cats

 Slightly larger than the average house cat (but just as adorable), the Andean mountain cat is exactly that – a species of cat that lives in the Andes mountains.
 All Andean mountain cats have the same ash-gray colored fur with brown-yellow splotches, two lines down their back, white cheeks, and dark rings on their tails.
 See the picture below.

 Like other cats, Andean mountain cats are reclusive.
 They’re a far cry from the domestic cats wandering around your neighborhood.
 This makes them hard to study, but not impossible.
 What we do know is that they suffer from habitat destruction and competition from other predators.
 There are only about 2,500 of these little fellas left in the world, earning them a spot on the endangered species list.